abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 # Resting Encounters
 ## Short Rest
-When the player characters are in a safe place where they will be uninterrupted for at least 1 hour, they may take a short rest.
+At any time the players may declare they will take a short rest.
+If a player does not want to, or cannot benefit from the short rest they can compelte another long action in the same time period (such as searching the room or casting a ritual spell).

-As long as a character can spend at least 1 hour doing nothing more than eating, drinking, or resting, they may gain the benefits of a short rest.
+As long as a character can spend at least 15 minutes doing nothing more than eating, drinking, or resting, they may gain the benefits of a short rest.

+A character must have at least 1 hit point to be able to benefit from a Short Rest.

 During a short rest, a player may spend one or more of their characters Hit Dice.
 When they do, they may roll each one and add the character's Constitution score to the roll and recover that many hit points during the rest.